 We are named as a defendant in a putative class action, captioned Gary Ogg and Janice Ogg v.
 Mediacom LLC, pending in the Circuit Court of Clay County, Missouri, originally filed in April 2001.
 The lawsuit alleges that we, in areas where there was no cable franchise failed to obtain permission from landowners to place our fiber interconnection cable notwithstanding the possession of agreements or permission from other third parties.
 While the parties continue to contest liability, there also remains a dispute as to the proper measure of damages.
 Based on a report by their experts, the plaintiffs claim compensatory damages of approximately \$14.5 million.
 Legal fees, prejudgment interest, potential punitive damages and other costs could increase that estimate to approximately \$26.0 million.
-The plaintiffs recently proposed an alternative damage theory of \$42.0 million in compensatory damages.
+Before trial, the plaintiffs proposed an alternative damage theory of \$42.0 million in compensatory damages.
 Notwithstanding the verdict in the trial described below, we remain unable to reasonably determine the amount of our final liability in this lawsuit.
 Prior to trial our experts estimated our liability to be within the range of approximately \$0.1 million to \$2.3 million.
-This estimate does not include any estimate of damages for prejudgment interest, attorneys' fees or punitive damages.
+This estimate did not include any estimate of damages for prejudgment interest, attorneys' fees or punitive damages.

 On March 9, 2009, a jury trial commenced solely for the claim of Gary and Janice Ogg, the designated class representatives.
 On March 18, 2009, the jury rendered a verdict in favor of Gary and Janice Ogg setting compensatory damages of \$8,863 and punitive damages of \$35,000.
-This verdict is not yet final.
-Although we believe that the particular circumstances of each class member may result in a different measure of damages for each member, if the same measure of compensatory damages was used for each member, the aggregate compensatory damages would be approximately \$16.2 million plus the possibility of an award of attorney's fees, prejudgment interest, and punitive damages.
-We intend to file motions with respect to the verdict and vigorously defend against the claims made by the other members of the class, including at trial, and on appeal, if necessary.
+The Court did not enter a final judgment on this verdict and therefore the amount of the verdict cannot at this time be judicially collected.
+Although we believe that the particular circumstances of each class member may result in a different measure of damages for each member, if the same measure of compensatory damages was used for each member, the aggregate compensatory damages would be approximately \$16.2 million plus the possibility of an award of attorneys' fees, prejudgment interest, and punitive damages.
+We are vigorously defending against the claims made by the other members of the class, including at trial, and on appeal, if necessary.

 We believe that the amount of actual liability would not have a significant effect on our consolidated financial position, results of operations, cash flows or business.
-There can be no assurance, however, that the actual liability ultimately determined for all members of the class would not exceed our estimated range or any amount derived from the verdict rendered on March 19, 2009.
+There can be no assurance, however, that the actual liability ultimately determined for all members of the class would not exceed our estimated range or any amount derived from the verdict rendered on March 18, 2009.
 We have tendered the lawsuit to our insurance carrier for defense and indemnification.
 The carrier has agreed to defend us under a reservation of rights, and a declaratory judgment action is pending regarding the carrier's defense and coverage responsibilities.